Open in The Food App

 The product contains additives or is industrially processed in a way that we consider clear indicators of an ultra‑processed food.

-Additives (7) in ASDA Free From Free From Custard Creams 125g
+Additives and processes (7) in ASDA Free From Free From Custard Creams 125g

 Inverted Sugar Syrup